hj-n/ltnc/README.md

 Label-T quantifies the distortion caused by class compression, with a lower score indicating that points of different classes are closer in the embedding compared to the original data.
 Label-C evaluates distortion related to class stretching, where a lower score signifies that points of different classes are more stretched in the embedding compared to the original data.

 Currently, Label-T&C is developed as a standalone python library.
+In this repository, we provide the measures along with the codes for reproducing our academic paper ***"Classes are not Clusters: Improving Label-based Evaluation of Dimensionality Reduction"*** that introduces Label-T&C.

 ## Installation & Usage